gettyimages 2174079304

 Iran’s nuclear program and IAEA’s concerns:

-Iran claims that its nuclear program is only for peaceful purposes, such as power generation.
+Iran maintains that its nuclear activities are solely intended for peaceful uses, including electricity production and civilian applications.
 However, the IAEA and Western countries say that Iran is enriching uranium up to 60%, which is a major step towards making nuclear weapons.

 According to the IAEA, Iran has so much enriched uranium that it can make a nuclear bomb in a few weeks.
 By May 2024, Iran was producing uranium of 60% purity, which is much more than is needed for peaceful use.